+Diploma Program

-MEDICAL ASSISTING Credential Clock Hours Credit Units Length Campuses Version Diploma 720 47 8 months/ Burr Ridge, Chicago, Earth City, Merrillville, Merrionette Park, North Aurora, 1-1 32 weeks Skokie
+Burr Ridge, Chicago, Earth City, Merrillville, Merrionette Park, North Aurora, and Skokie campuses 8 months - 720 hours - 47 credit units

 The Medical Assisting Program (diploma) is designed to prepare students for entry-level positions as medical assistants in a variety of health care settings.
 Students study the structure and function of the major body systems in conjunction with medical terminology, diagnostic and therapeutic procedures, computer skills, administrative processes, bookkeeping and accounting practices, and the processing of medical insurance forms and claims.